Lazard and Roland Berger release study on pandemic’s effect on automotive suppliers

 "An automotive supplier’s CEO and management team have to walk a fine line: On the one hand, they have to consistently restructure or exit their commodity activities, while on the other hand, they must take risks with intelligent capital spending to develop new areas for future profitable growth”, says Christof Söndermann.
 "We therefore expect to increasingly see strategic cooperations in order to achieve relevant scale or to get access to new technology more quickly."

-Lazard, one of the world's preeminent financial advisory and asset management firms, operates from 43 cities across 26 countries in North and South America, Europe, Asia and Australia.
-Celebrating its 175th year, the firm provides advice on mergers and acquisitions, capital markets and other strategic matters, restructuring and capital solutions, and asset management services to corporations, partnerships, institutions, governments and individuals.
-For more information on Lazard, please visit www.lazard.com.
-Follow Lazard at @Lazard.
+Founded in 1848, Lazard is one of the world's preeminent financial advisory and asset management firms, with operations in North and South America, Europe, the Middle East, Asia, and Australia.
+Lazard provides advice on mergers and acquisitions, capital markets and capital solutions, restructuring and liability management, geopolitics, and other strategic matters, as well as asset management and investment solutions to institutions, corporations, governments, partnerships, family offices, and high net worth individuals.
+For more information, please visit www.lazard.com.

 Related News & Announcements